johnsbrook/07_Perfect_Readme/README.md

 ## Description

 This project is meant to help the user in creating the perfect Readme file through this generator without using syntax.
+Click on this [YouTube Link](https://www.youtube.com/watch?v=PrpZc8VzfBM&t=2s) for a video demonstration of how this app works.

 ## Table of Contents